-20. UG and PG students are eligible for a maximum allowance of £33,146.
-This is intended to meet the combined costs incurred in the following areas of expenditure:
+- 20. UG and PG students are eligible for a maximum allowance of £32,546.
+This is intended to meet the costs incurred in the following areas of expenditure:

 - Non-medical personal help;

 - Major items of specialist equipment; and

 - Other disability related expenditure

-A separate uncapped travel allowance is also available for students who incur additional study related travel costs due to their disability.
+A separate uncapped travel allowance will also be available for students who incur additional study related travel costs due to their disability